 A lazy Sunday lunch with a traditional feast

 We’re renting James and Antonia’s place in Inca in Mallorca aka Majorca for a few weeks this summer.
 It’s lovely, the rustic and the modern merging into a beautiful new character.
 I love the feel of being so far away from the town of Inca, even though it’s just on the other side of the road.
 Mind you, that’s a 40-minute walk though.
 Our second Sunday here, James and Antonia invite us to spend Sunday afternoon with them and their friends eating paella mixtas.
 Antonia and James’ sister Magdalena share with us the secret to their traditional paella recipe.
 We’ve eaten paella before, but to have it straight from the hands of a true Majorcan is awesome.
-One more checkmark off my bucket list.
+Mallorquin paella mixtas, one more checkmark off my bucket list.

 Cooking the Paella

 Antonia starts off with chopping the conejo (rabbit), costillas de cerdo (pig ribs) and pollo (chicken) in chunks sized 2 to 3 inches each and heats them in an enormous pot called olla cocina.
 Well, it has to be enormous.
-She is cooking for over a dozen people. 😊
+She is cooking the Mallorcan paella for over a dozen people. 😊

 After frying it for some time she adds in diced cebollas (onions) and tomates (tomatoes), and fries it for about 40 minutes.
 The aromas wafting from the pot molcajete make me want to reach in and eat the meat as is.
 But I wait…